hedgepigdaniel/rudy/docs/development/publishing.md

 # Publishing new versions

-Publishing is done with lerna:
+Publishing is done with lerna and is done automatically when new code is pushed to the master branch.

+To cut manual releases (e.g. to manually bump the version on a pre release branch), you can do the following:

 ```shell
 $ yarn run lerna publish